Badg/plassets/README.md

 architecture with dedicated models for each asset type and class (I would still use a flat store for the assets themselves though).

+The simulated nosql design architecture also has the effect that the asset name is used directly as the primary key, instead of assigning each a unique ID programmatically and giving the name an index.

 # Side notes

 + This is tested against py3k5 and py2k7